Facts about STDs Everyone Needs to Know

 11Condoms are very effective, but don't offer 100% protection from STD

-Remember, although condoms can help reduce your exposure to STDs, they are not foolproof.
-Condoms will not protect you from some STDs, because the condom may not cover the infected area.
-Examples of some infections that can be transmitted despite religious condom use are:
+Remember, although condoms provide good protection against STDs, they are not foolproof.
+Condoms will not prevent you from contracting some STDs, because they may not cover the infected area.
+Examples of infections that can be transmitted despite religious condom use are:

 - Herpes Simplex Virus (genital herpes)